 Don’t be fooled into thinking that Japandi style decor needs to be completely devoid of colour – far from it!

-A soft colour palette can help create a calm and inspiring place to work and you can add colour through paint, wallpaper, accessories and soft furnishings.
 If you’re unsure of what colour palette would work best for your requirements, have a look at the Japandi paint colour palette curated by Suleyman, an architect who runs the ColorConcept store on Etsy.

 Enhance natural light